Vom Himmel hoch, o Engel, kommt

-"Vom Himmel hoch, o Engel, kommt" ("From Heaven on High The Angels Sing", literally: From Heaven on high, O angels, come), also known as "Susani", is a German Christmas carol.
+"Vom Himmel hoch, o Engel, kommt" ("From Heaven on High the Angels Sing", literally: From Heaven on high, O angels, come), also known as "Susani", is a German Christmas carol.
 It was first printed in 1622 as an alternate text to an older melody.
 In eight stanzas of two lines each, the angels are requested to come from Heaven, bring their musical instruments, and play and sing of Jesus and Mary, and ultimately for peace for the people.

 Different translations to English appear in various hymnals and in Maria von Trapp's book Around the Year with the Trapp family.

 History

 The song appeared first as "Vom Himmel kompt / O Engel kompt" (From Heaven come, O angels come) in a Catholic collection of songs printed in Würzburg in 1622.
 Similar to the Advent song "O Heiland, reiß die Himmel auf", it belongs to a group of anonymous songs from the beginning of the 17th century which recent scholarship has attributed to Friedrich Spee, however without certainty.
 The song was reprinted in the 1623 hymnal Ausserlesene, catholische, geistliche Kirchengesäng of Jesuits in Cologne, by Peter von Brachel which is lost.

-The song from the beginning of the Thirty Years War may have been a reaction to the troubles of the war.
+The song from the beginning of the Thirty Years' War may have been a reaction to the troubles of the war.
 The melody was derived from a version of "Puer natus in Bethlehem" which appeared in 1616 in a hymnal in Paderborn.
-Its Latin text was replaced by new poetry, while the repeated parts such as "Eia, Susani" and "Alleluja" were kept.
+Its Latin text was replaced by new poetry, while the repeated parts such as "Eia, susani" and "Alleluja" were kept.

 The song was only rarely included in modern hymnals, such as some regional parts of the Protestant hymnal Evangelisches Gesangbuch (EG 542 in Bavaria and Thuringia, EG 538 in Hesse-Nassau, among others), and in the Cologne version of the Catholic hymnal Gotteslob as GL 736.
 The song was included in collections of the German Youth Movement, beginning in 1909 as "Vom Himmel hoch, O Englein kommt" in the Zupfgeigenhansl.

 Several composers wrote choral settings of the song, including Carl Thiel, Hugo Distler, Rudolf Mauersberger and Erhard Mauersberger.

 A translation "Come, Angels, Come!
 From Heaven Appear" was included in the Oxford Book of Carols (1928) and the New Oxford Book of Carols (1998).
 Another version, "From Heaven High, O Angels Come" was included by Maria von Trapp in her book Around the Year with the Trapp family.
-Other published translations include "Fom Heav'n on High, the Angels Sing" and "From Highest Heaven Come, Angels Come".
+Other published translations include "From Heav'n on High, the Angels Sing" and "From Highest Heaven Come, Angels Come".